roman-milk/roman-milk.github.io/my-fair-slut.md

  “Fuck!”
 Angela moaned.
 Her plan shattered with the smack.
 They would keep her on the edge of orgasm until she relented.
 She didn’t know what to do.
 She was a slut.
 She knew it but a slut to her daughter?
 She thought about the implications.
 This was crazy.
 But then she thought about what Liz promised her.
 Being fucked all the time.
 Serving these two.
 Being away from her husband.
 Fucked all the time.
 All the time.

  “Please, Mistress, let me cum.”
-Report_Story #2